Machu Picchu, Cusco, Sacred Valley And The Best Massage In Aguas Calientes

 Outside, over a dozen others spin wool via top-like spindles as toddlers and puppies amuse themselves underfoot.

-These Inca ruins, built strategically into and atop a hill served as assembly hall, temple, and fortress.
+These Inca ruins built strategically into and atop a hill, served as an assembly hall, temple, and fortress.
 Guides gauge if their guests are Machu Picchu ready- you’ve got to hike up hundreds of steps that flank a large amphitheater to get to the top.

-On the way, learn about Incan architecture and the methods used to cut large boulders so precisely, they fit together like jigsaw puzzle pieces.
+On the guided tour, learn about Incan architecture and the methods used to cut large boulders so precisely they fit together like jigsaw puzzle pieces.
 Though more modern structures have crumbled during earthquakes, these formidable edifices have remained intact.

 Discover how the builders cut rock, created echo chambers within walls to maximize acoustics, and used thin pieces of stone between colossal chunks of granite as earthquake shock absorbers.
 It was so much easier to replace those small sections than larger boulders.

-Local families have been harvesting salt here since “Incan times.”
-One small unusual saltwater stream feeds this series of pools high within a secluded mountain valley.
+Local families have been harvesting salt here since long before the arrival of the Spanish conquistadors.
+One small, unusual saltwater stream feeds this series of pools high within a secluded mountain valley.
 Like every other form of farming in the fertile Andes Mountains, these salt “mines” are terraced downhill and create a striking landscape.

-During dry season the water evaporates, leaving mineral-rich, highly priced pink Peruvian salt, which you can purchase on site for a song.
+During the dry season, the water evaporates, leaving mineral-rich, highly-priced pink Peruvian salt, which you can purchase on-site for a song.

-Discovered in 1930’s, these large circular depressions are believed to be some of the world’s oldest experimental agricultural stations.
+Discovered in the 1930s, these large circular depressions are believed to be some of the world’s oldest experimental agricultural stations.

 Made up of a series of terraces, with 20 micro-climates from top to bottom, scientists believe this site helped ancients determine the best climate for cultivating a series of crops.